johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Fixes

-- Fixed an issue which affected users with the 'Auto hidden' sidebar visibility setting and caused their Outlook or Teams links to not show sidepane content as expected.
+- Fixed an issue, which affected users with the 'Auto hidden' sidebar visibility setting and caused their Outlook or Teams links to not show sidepane content as expected.

 ## Version 137.0.3296.16: May 12, 2025